 - When the stock is ready, remove the beef, ham bone, and marrow bones, and set all but the marrow bones aside.
 Strain the stock through a fine sieve into a clean pot and discard all the solids.

-- Bring the stock to a boil, add the potatoes and tomatoes, and season with salt.
+- Bring the stock to a boil, add the potatoes, and season with salt.
 Reduce the heat and simmer until the potatoes are almost tender, about 10 minutes.

 - While the vegetables are cooking, heat the oil in a large skillet over medium heat.
 Add the onion, carrots, and green pepper, cabbage and sauté over medium heat until the onion and green pepper softened, stirring occasionally, 15 minutes.
 Add the vegetables to the soup.